California: Federal representation

 The state of California sends 52 members to the House of Representatives, the nation's largest congressional state delegation.
 Consequently, California also has the largest number of electoral votes in national presidential elections, with 54.
-The current speaker of the House of Representatives is the representative of California's 20th district, Kevin McCarthy.
+The former speaker of the House of Representatives is the representative of California's 20th district, Kevin McCarthy.

-California is represented by U.S. senators Dianne Feinstein, a native and former mayor of San Francisco, and Alex Padilla, a native and former secretary of state of California.
-Former U.S. senator Kamala Harris, a native, former district attorney from San Francisco, former attorney general of California, resigned on January 18, 2021, to assume her role as the current Vice President of the United States.
-In the 1992 U.S. Senate election, California became the first state to elect a Senate delegation entirely composed of women, due to the victories of Feinstein and Barbara Boxer.
-Set to follow the Vice President-Elect, Gov. Newsom appointed Secretary of State Alex Padilla to finish the rest of Harris's term which ends in 2022, Padilla has vowed to run for the full term in that election cycle.
-Padilla was sworn in on January 20, 2021, the same day as the Inauguration of President-Elect Joe Biden as well as Harris.
+California is represented in the U.S. Senate by Alex Padilla and Adam Schiff.

+In August 2025 Governor Newsom secured legislative approval of California Proposition 50.
+In November 2025 voters will vote on a state constitutional amendment that will allow redistricting of the California map.
+The goal is to switch five seats from Republican to Democratic control.
+It is a response to the decision of Texas to redistrict its Congressional. map to add five new Republican seats.Laura J. Nelson et al. "State's voters to decide on new House districts: California lawmakers back a November special election to boost Democrats", Los Angeles Times, August 22, 2025.

 Armed forces

 In California, as of 2009, the U.S. Department of Defense had a total of 117,806 active duty servicemembers of which 88,370 were Sailors or Marines, 18,339 were Airmen, and 11,097 were Soldiers, with 61,365 Department of Defense civilian employees.
 Additionally, there were a total of 57,792 Reservists and Guardsman in California.

-In 2010, Los Angeles County was the largest origin of military recruits in the United States by county, with 1,437 individuals enlisting in the military.
+In 2010, Los Angeles County was the largest origin of military recruits in the U.S. by county, with 1,437 individuals enlisting in the military.
 However, as of 2002, Californians were relatively under-represented in the military as a proportion to its population.